 Dump Station

-We avoided the line by spending some time in the day-use area after check-out.
 We then went to the dump station before leaving the park several hours later.

 Garbage and Recycling